A worked example illustrating a typical engagement scope and outcome. Not a real client case.

 | Founder Finance Time | 15 hrs/week | 1 hr/week | 14 hrs/week back to product |

 None of these numbers were fabricated or optimized.
 The underlying business was the same on Day 90 as it was on Day 0.
 What changed was the infrastructure to measure it.
-The irony is that CloudSync's unit economics were genuinely strong — they just couldn't see it, and neither could their potential investors.
+The irony is that The company's unit economics are genuinely strong — they just couldn't see it, and neither could their potential investors.

 60 Days to Term Sheet

-With clean financials, a proper metrics dashboard, and a board-ready financial model, Sarah re-entered the fundraise market in a fundamentally different position.
+With clean financials, a proper metrics dashboard, and a board-ready financial model, the founder re-entered the fundraise market in a fundamentally different position.
 She wasn't pitching a great product with shaky numbers anymore.
 She was pitching a great product backed by institutional-grade financial infrastructure.

 The difference showed immediately.
-In the first partner meeting with Cascade Capital (the fund that would eventually lead the round), the associate asked for MRR by cohort.
-Instead of a weekend of spreadsheet panic, Sarah shared a live dashboard link.
-The associate asked about NDR — Sarah pulled up the trailing-12-month chart showing 112%, segmented by customer tier.
+In the first partner meeting with the eventual lead investor Capital (the fund that would eventually lead the round), the associate asked for MRR by cohort.
+Instead of a weekend of spreadsheet panic, the founder shared a live dashboard link.
+The associate asked about NDR — the founder pulled up the trailing-12-month chart showing 112%, segmented by customer tier.
 They asked about revenue recognition methodology — she walked them through the ASC 606 compliance work, complete with the restated historicals.

-In my years working in investment banking at Citigroup and ABN AMRO, and later in private equity at Arle Capital Partners (now Bancroft Group), I sat on the other side of this table hundreds of times.
+Across seven years as Group Finance Director for a portfolio of SMEs and earlier PE roles at Arle Capital Partners and Bancroft Private Equity, I sat on the other side of this table hundreds of times.
 Clean financials don't just help you pass diligence — they change the power dynamic of the entire negotiation.
 When a founder can answer every financial question instantly, with data that reconciles perfectly, VCs stop treating it as a risk assessment and start competing for the deal.

-The diligence process with Cascade took three weeks — roughly half the time of CloudSync's previous failed attempts.
+The diligence process with the eventual lead investor took three weeks — roughly half the time of the company's previous failed attempts.
 Every data request was fulfilled within 24 hours.
 The financial model withstood stress-testing on churn assumptions, pricing changes, and hiring timeline variations.
 The partner leading the deal called it "unusually clean financials for a company this stage" during the term sheet call.
 Coming from a fund that had reviewed over 200 SaaS companies that year, that wasn't idle praise.

 The $4.2M round closed at a $21M pre-money valuation — a meaningful step up from the $16M that had been discussed in the failed Meridian conversations six months earlier.
 Better financials didn't just get the deal done; they improved the terms.
 When investors trust your numbers, they're more willing to pay a premium for the business behind them.

-Those 14 hours per week that Sarah got back?
+Those 14 hours per week that the founder got back?
 She spent them on product.
-In the four months after the Series A closed, CloudSync shipped two major features that had been backlogged for a year and closed their largest enterprise deal to date — a $180K ACV contract that moved them decisively upmarket.
+In the four months after the Series A closed, the company shipped two major features that had been backlogged for a year and closed their largest enterprise deal to date — a $180K ACV contract that moved them decisively upmarket.
 The financial infrastructure didn't just unlock the raise.
 It unlocked the founder.

 Why SaaS Companies Fail at Finance